jesbarrios/harvardmacros/CACHING.md

 - **Auto-Clear**: Removes stale data when you visit the site after midnight

 ### Cart Persistence
-- Selected items (cart) do **NOT** expire at midnight
+- Selected items (cart) **expire at midnight** (same as menu cache)
+- This prevents confusion with outdated menu items
-- Cart persists indefinitely until you:
+- Cart clears when you:
-  - Clear it manually
+  - Visit after midnight
   - Switch to a different dining hall
   - Clear browser data

+### Macro Targets Persistence
+- Macro targets **never expire**
+- Persists until you recalculate
+- Available across all sessions

 ## How It Works